 - mode = int (default) or ext: this option allows to use either the previously described set of points in the argument, or a file, containing, line by line (2 columns), the points.
-Such a file looks like: - x1 y1 - x2 y2 - x3 y3 - . . . - xn yn - bbox = none (default) or show: this option allows to draw the added points to form a bounding box^2 and the corresponding triangulation.
-By default, these points are removed at the end of the algorithm. - color = \(\nabla value \rangle\) (default: black): The color of the drawing. - colorVoronoi = \(\nabla alue \rangle \) (default: black): The color of the drawing for the elements (points and polygons) belonging to the Voronoi diagram. - print = none (default) or points: To label the vertices of the triangulation.
-Contrary to the previous macros, where print=none, a dot is produced at each vertex (of the set of points and on the circumcircle center which are the nodes of the Voronoi diagram). - meshpoint = \(\nabla value \rangle\) (default: P): The letter(s) used to label the vertices of the triangulation.
+Such a file looks like : - x1 y1 x2 y2 x3 y3 ... xn yn - bbox = none (default) or show: this option allows to draw the added points to form a bounding box^2 and the corresponding triangulation.
+By default, these points are removed at the end of the algorithm. - color = (value) (default: black): The color of the drawing.

+- print = none (default) or points: To label the vertices of the triangulation.
+Contrary to the previous macros, where print=none, a dot is produced at each vertex (of the set of points and on the circumcircle center which are the nodes of the Voronoi diagram). - meshpoint = (value) (default: P): The letter(s) used to label the vertices of the triangulation.
 It is included in the math mode delimiters \$...\$.
-The bounding box points are labeled with numbers 1 to 4 and with a star exponent. - circumpoint = \langle value \rangle (default: P): The letter(s) used to label the vertices of the Voronoi diagram.
+The bounding box points are labeled with numbers 1 to 4 and with a star exponent. - circumpoint = (value) (default: P): The letter(s) used to label the vertices of the Voronoi diagram.
 It is included in the math mode delimiters \$...\$. - tikz (boolean, default:false): By default, this boolean is set to false, and MetaPost (with luamplib) is used to draw the picture.
-With this option, tikz becomes the drawing engine. - scale = \(\nabla value \rangle\) (default: 1cm): The scale option defines the scale at which the picture is drawn (the same for both axes).
-It must contain the unit of length (cm, pt, etc.).
+With this option, tikz becomes the drawing engine. - delaunay = none (default) or show This option allows to draw the Delaunay triangulation under the Voronoi diagram.

-2The bounding box is defined by four points place at 15% around the box defined by (x{\min}, y{\min}) , (x{\min}, y{\max}) , (x{\max}, y{\max}) , and (x{\min}, y{\max}) .
+2The bounding box is defined by four points place at 15% around the box defined by (x{\min}, y{\min}) , (x{\min}, y{\max}) , $(x{\max}, y{\max}, y{\max})$, and (x{\min}, y{\max}) .
 It is used by the algorithm and will be computed in any case.